archezinternational/hugo/content/shop/plantspack.md

 ___

 Hi archifriend!
-Below we leave you all the specifications of this product:
+Below we leave you this product specification:

+You will receive: **50 high-quality png images** that you can use for your post-productions and illustrations

+With just a couple of clicks you will be able to:

+· **Save time**, since you will have 50 varied images between **trees, bushes, and plants** in the same pack

+· **Give more realism** to your post-production and illustrations

+· **Create several environments** from the different kinds of trees, bushes, and plants

-**File size:** 53.6 MB
+**File size**: 53.6 MB

-**Format:** PNG
+**Format**: PNG

-**Software compatibility:** Every software that supports images like Adobe Photoshop, SketchUp...
+**Software compatibility**: Every software that supports images like Adobe Photoshop, SketchUp...

-**Content:** 50 high quality png images that you can use for your post-productions and illustrations

 _____

 ¡Hola archifriend!
 A continuación te dejamos todas las especificaciones de este producto:

+Recibirás en contenido: **50 imágenes png de alta calidad** que podrás utilizar para tus post-producciones e ilustraciones

+Con solo un par de clicks vas a poder:

+· **Ahorrar tu tiempo**, ya que contarás con 50 imágenes variadas entre **árboles, arbustos y plantas** en un mismo pack

+· **Darle más realismo** a tus post-producciones e ilustraciones

+· **Crear diversos ambientes** a partir de los distintos tipos de árboles, arbustos y plantas

-**Tamaño de archivo:** 53.6 MB
+**Tamaño de archivo**: 53.6 MB

-**Formato:** PNG
+**Formato**: PNG

-**Compatibilidad de software:** Cualquier software que admita imágenes como Adobe Photoshop, SketchUp...
+**Compatibilidad de software**: cualquier software que admita imágenes como Adobe Photoshop, SketchUp...

-**Contenido:** 50 imágenes png de alta calidad que puedes utilizar para tus post-producciones e ilustraciones